 To keep you informed about any suspected or confirmed security issues, SAS publishes security bulletins as part of our formal Product Security Incident Response Team (PSIRT) process.
-To report a suspected security issue, please open a track with SAS Technical Support.

 - See the Hot Fix FAQ for a general overview of hot fixes.